neocliff/my-make-things/README.md

 * change to the build directory: `$ cd ~/Desktop/build-<package>`
 * run the command: `$ ../<package-rev>/configure`
 * make the code: `$ make`
-* drink coffee in varying amounts
+* drink tea in varying amounts
 * install the package: `$ sudo make install`
 * update the shells knowledge: `hash -r`
 * check the version: `$ <program> --version`